MasoniteFramework/docs/the-craft-command/creating-commands.md

 > Docstring is required and must be well formatted.
 > Your command would not be detected or unknown
 > behaviours could happend if there are any format error
-> or there are invalid characters inside.
+> or invalid characters inside.

 Inside the `handle` method we can get the argument passed by specifying `self.argument('name')`.
 Simply put: